alesia-hub/myportfolio/README.md

 python manage.py changepassword
 ```

-multiple superusers can be created.
+Multiple superusers can be created.

-## Managing Models:
+### Managing Models:
 In order for the new model been available under Admin side and for the rest of the project to be used, it needs to be added under `admin.py` file for each app which is going to use this model.
 Checkout file `portfolio/admin.py` to see how it was done.